esphome/esphome-docs/components/ethernet.rst

 .. note::

-    Revision 7 and newer of the wESP32 board use the RTL8201 Ethernet PHY.
-Support for the RTL8201 is available from ESPHome version 2022.12 upwards.
+    Revision 5 and below of the wESP32 board use the LAN8720 Ethernet PHY.
+Revision 7 and newer of it use the RTL8201 Ethernet PHY.
+Support for RTL8201 is available from ESPHome version 2022.12 upwards.

 **OpenHacks LAN8720**